jonashaefele/audiopen-obsidian/README.md

 ## Custom Templates

-You can create custom templates for your notes by creating a `audiopen-template.md` file, preferably in your template folder with your other templates.
+You can create custom templates for your notes by creating a `audiopen-template.md` file (name it anything you want), preferably in your template folder with your other templates.

 ### 1. Choose a starting point for your template: